New method to revisit the gravitational lensing analysis of the Bullet Cluster using radio waves: New method to estimate the reduced shear

 \subsection{A formula for the shear with prior knowledge of the radio wave polarization}

 In Ref.~\cite{Francfort:2021oog}, the authors derived a formula for the shear that can be used if the original orientation of a galaxy before gravitational lensing is known.
-The original orientation can be determined from the radio wave from each galaxy.\footnote{The electrons moving in the magnetic field of a galaxy emit synchrotron radiation in radio waves.} As the magnetic field in a galaxy is dominantly in the galactic plane, the polarization of the radio wave coming from each galaxy is perpendicular to the major axis of its (un-lensed) image~\cite{Stil:2008ew, Brown:2010rr},
+The original orientation can be determined from the radio wave, which the electrons moving in the magnetic field of a galaxy emit by synchrotron radiation.
+As the magnetic field in a galaxy is dominantly in the galactic plane, the polarization of the radio wave coming from each galaxy is approximately perpendicular to the major axis of its (un-lensed) image~\cite{Stil:2008ew, Brown:2010rr},

-where $\phi^{(s)}$ is $\phi$ in Eq.~(\ref{tan2phi}) if there is no gravitational lensing.
+where $\alpha_s$ is $\alpha$ in Eq.~(\ref{tan2phi}) if there is no gravitational lensing.
 In Fig.~\ref{rotation}, the red arrow denotes the polarization direction of the radio wave, and the dotted lines denote the original (i.e., un-lensed) galactic image and its major axis.
-In other words, if we know $\theta_{\mathrm{pol}}$, we also know $\phi^{(s)}$.
-Note that the rotation of the polarization direction due to gravitational lensing is negligible, as it is $\mathcal O(\alpha)$ effect where $\alpha$ is the deflection angle~\cite{Hou}.
+In other words, if we know $\theta_{\mathrm{pol}}$, we also know $\alpha_s$.
+Note that the rotation of the polarization direction due to gravitational lensing is negligible, as it is $\mathcal O(\Delta\theta)$ effect where $\Delta\theta$ is the deflection angle~\cite{Hou}.
 The deflection angle is $\lesssim 30''$ for clusters~\cite{Schneider}.
 In the figure, the solid ellipse and line represent the observed image of the galaxy and its major axis, respectively.
-From the observed image and the radio wave polarization direction, we can determine the angle shift, denoted by $\Delta \phi\equiv \phi-\phi^{(s)}$ in the figure.
+From the observed image and the radio wave polarization direction, we can determine the angle shift, denoted by $\Delta \alpha\equiv \alpha_o-\alpha_s$ in the figure.